autonomousvision/transfuser/README.md

 <img src="figures/demo.gif">

 This repository contains the code for the paper [TransFuser: Imitation with Transformer-Based Sensor Fusion for Autonomous Driving](https://arxiv.org/abs/2205.15997).
 This work is a journal extension of the CVPR 2021 paper [Multi-Modal Fusion Transformer for End-to-End Autonomous Driving](https://arxiv.org/abs/2104.09224).
+The code of the CVPR 2021 paper is available in the [cvpr2021](https://github.com/autonomousvision/transfuser/tree/cvpr2021) branch.

 If you find our code or papers useful, please cite:

 ```bibtex
 @article{Chitta2022ARXIV,